oracle/truffleruby/doc/contributor/using-graal.md

-# Using TruffleRuby with GraalVM for Contributors
+# Using TruffleRuby with Graal for Contributors

 The easiest way for end-users to get the Graal compiler and a compatible JVM is with the GraalVM.
 We recommend that they use the version of TruffleRuby which is